-Specialists Injunction Solicitors
+Specialists Injunction Solicitors in Manchester and London

 Injunctions are court orders which can compel or prevent a party from taking certain actions.
 These are often done in emergency situations, and urgency can cause mistakes.
 That is why you need the help of expert injunction solicitors to ensure things progress smoothly and there are no adverse costs orders made against you.

 Injunctions are sought to prevent irreparable or immeasurable damage to the applicant, and are often done on an interim basis, which can become permanent if successful at trial.
 A court will need to know that there is a good reason to restrict the rights of the other party which means you will have to show that you have an arguable case in relation to the underlying claim.

 These can be done with notice or without notice, with the latter used where notifying the other party would be likely to lead to them taking action which would defeat the reason for the injunction.
 For example, informing a debtor about your intention to seek a freezing injunction may cause them to move any available funds out of the jurisdiction.

 The procedure for seeking an injunction has to be done quickly, but accurately.
 This means the help of experienced solicitors can be the difference between success and failure.
 Even in simple matters such as preventing a party selling an asset when you are owed money can be time consuming, with the need to collect evidence, prepare and sign affidavits, prepare the bundle for the court, and of course complete all the necessary court paperwork.
 Sometime, all of this has to be done in a matter of hours.

 If you would like to enquire about any matters regarding injunctions please complete our online contact form here or send an email to us at [email protected] and one of our inunction solicitors shall call you back.
 Alternatively, please call our legal team on 0330 127 8888 for a no obligation discussion.

 For more information regarding legal funding options, please click here.